Minor Impact Soft Tissue (MIST) Claims

 What is a Soft Tissue Injury?

 You have two choices when your case gets tagged as a MIST claim.
 Get low-balled or get help.
-While an attorney that handles car accidents may be able to help get a better offer, it is not uncommon at all that these kind of cases have to be litigated and taken to trial.
-In any event a free consultation from a personal injury trial lawyer might be worth your while.
-Contact Simmons and Fletcher, P.C. today: 800-298-0111.
+While an automobile accident attorney may be able to help get a better offer, it is not uncommon at all that these cases have to be litigated and taken to trial.
+In any event, scheduling a free consultation from a personal injury trial lawyer might be worth your while.
+Contact Simmons and Fletcher, P.C. today: (713) 932-0777.